MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

   - Changes allow Microsoft to seamlessly update the environment with new or improved functionality, when applicable.

-- **Improved Compliance:** Allows the telemetry and diagnostic data to be compliant with data uploads as per regional service and data residency requirements.
+- **Improved compliance:** Allows the telemetry and diagnostic data to be compliant with data uploads as per regional service and data residency requirements.

   - Cloud assets are allocated to support regional boundaries and the resources become redundant within the regions.

 - **Simplified log gathering:** It's easier to collect diagnostics logs when the functionality to collect the logs is readily available on the stamp.

-  - With the Proactive log collection functionality enabled, Microsoft can help look for certain errors, or exception patterns and collect logs proactively thereby saving support time.
+  - With the proactive log collection functionality enabled, Microsoft can help look for certain errors or exception patterns, and collect logs proactively, thereby saving support time.

 ## Telemetry and diagnostics extension management